Marcin Stańczyk

-Marcin Stańczyk (born November 16, 1977 in Łęczyca, Poland) – Polish composer, lawyer, pedagogue and music theorist.
+Marcin Stańczyk (born November 16, 1977, in Łęczyca, Poland) – Polish composer, lawyer, pedagogue and music theorist.
 Laureate of numerous awards, the only Pole to receive the Toru Takemitsu Award.
 Author of symphonic, chamber, stage, electronic and film music.
 Creator of multimedia and intermedia spectacles.

 Biography

 Marcin Stańczyk graduated from the University of Łódź (Law in 2001) and the Academy of Music in Łódź (Music Theory in 2006 and Composition in 2007 as a graduate of Zygmunt Krauze).
 He then continued to study in Poland and abroad, i.a. completed a post-graduate degree in the Accademia Nazionale di Santa Cecilia in Rome and CURSUS 1 and 2 at IRCAM, Paris.
 He participated in many workshops and courses, i.a.
 13th Young Composers Meeting in Apeldoorn (2007), workshops with Klangforum Wien and Trilok Gurtu during La Biennale di Venezia (2007, 2008), Voix Nouvelles course with Brian Ferneyhough as a part of Royamount Foundation scholarship (2009), Internationale Ferienkurse für Neue Musik in Darmstadt (2010), De Musica ovvero la fabbrica della creatività in Rome with Beat Furrer (2010) and Mark Andre (2012) and also Jerwood Opera Writing Programme in Aldeburgh Centre of Music with Giorgio Battistelli (2011).

 His pieces have been commissioned by prestigious festivals and ensembles and performed in Europe, Asia (China, Japan, Israel), North America (USA, Canada), South America (Chile, Cuba) and Australia.
 He has cooperated with Klangforum Wien, Ensemble InterContemporain, Ensemble MusikFabrik, Neue Vocalsolisten Stuttgart, Ensemble Linea, Elision Ensemble, Bang on a Can All Stars, Tokyo Philharmonic Orchestra, Oslo Sinfonietta, Ensemble Nikel, Algoritmo, Zone Expérimentale Basel, Meitar, E-MEX Ensemble, Divertimento, Orkest de ereprijs, Ensemble Nostri Temporis, Shanghai Philharmonic Orchestra, Sinfonia Varsovia, NOSPR and many others.
-He has also cooperated with popular music artists, such as Aphex Twin and Zamilska.
+He has also cooperated with popular music artists, such as Aphex Twin, Zamilska and Pianohooligan (Piotr Orzechowski).

 Stańczyk's pieces have been showcased i.a. at Gaudeamus Musik Week in Amsterdam, Biennale Musica during La Biennale di Venezia, Manifeste and Season IRCAM in Paris, Bang On a Can Marathon, Noise Non-ferenc and MATA in New York, Les Espaces Sonores in Basel, Rondò in Milan, Review of Composers in Belgrade, Images sonores in Liège, Nuova Consonanza in Rome, Warsaw Autumn, Sacrum Profanum in Kraków, Festival of Premieres NOSPR in Katowice.
 In 2018 he was chosen to become the first composer-in-residence at Musica Polonica Nova festival in Wrocław.
 He has been a guest lecturer at universities in France, Germany, Italy, USA, Great Britain, Israel, China, Norway and Poland.